 Getting started with Cricut Design Space can seem super overwhelming, especially when we try to modify images or customize our graphics to cut.
 So if you are a total beginner, this post will give you a good look into all the buttons and capabilities of the Desktop version.

 Getting to know the software is probably not what we have in mind when we get a Cricut machine.
-But just as important as the machine itself, the software is what makes it work and in many cases, not knowing your way around it can lead to frustration and want to just throw the towel.
+But just as important as the machine itself, the software is what makes it work and in many cases, not knowing your way around it can lead to frustration and wanting to just throw out the towel.

 So today I want to give you a simple introduction to Design Space and its capabilities!
 And in case you are wondering, below you check what we will cover today: